albertattard/java-boot-camp/02 - Data Types.md

     |  created method sum(int,int)
     ```

-    Created a method named `sum()` which takes two integers and returns their sum.
+    The created a method, named `sum()`, takes two integers and returns their sum.

     ```jshelllanguage
     jshell> sum(4,5)
     $7 ==> 9
     ```

-For more information about JSHell, please refer to: [JShell documentation](https://docs.oracle.com/javase/10/jshell/JSHEL.pdf).
+For more information about JSHell, please refer to the [JShell documentation](https://docs.oracle.com/javase/10/jshell/JSHEL.pdf).

 ## Numbers and Strings (Variables and Scope)